NirantK/nirantk.github.io/content/community.md

 ✅ Disclose any conflicts of interests in a particular conversation

-❌ Conversations about topics with proven harm technologies like deep fakes, surveillance, or discrimination promoting tech.
+❌ Conversations about topics with proven harm technologies like deep fakes, surveillance, or discrimination promoting tech

 ❌ Harassment or abuse, targeted towards a group or an individual

+👎 Asking on main to add your friend.
+Ping admins directly.

 👎 Off topic discussions.
 Avoid spamming others’ inboxes with messages irrelevant to the group.
 Take those discussions to DMs